fhiso/sources-and-citations/rdfa-bindings-20170626.md

 and [XML Names] respectively.
 {/}

-{.note} The [CEV Concepts] standard also uses the word "term", and defines it to mean a vocabulary item identified by an IRI.
-To minimise confusion, this standard never uses the word "term" in that sense, and only uses it in the RDFa sense given above.

 When a `datatype`, `property`, `rel`, `rev` or `typeof` attribute contains a *term*, it *shall* be converted to an IRI by prepending the *local default vocabulary* if one exists.
 The **local default